 The online pharmacy may not sell any controlled substances into the United States, as defined by the DEA unless they are established in the United States and comply with the Ryan Haight Act.

 Safe & Secure

-To ensure protection of the customer’s sensitive health and financial information, the pharmacy’s website must use Secure-Socket Layer or equivalent technology.
+To ensure the protection of the customer’s sensitive health and financial information, the pharmacy’s website must use Secure-Socket Layer or equivalent technology.

-The online pharmacy’s website must display a warning to the customer about the source of their drugs if it’s not from US.
+The online pharmacy’s website must display a warning to the customer about the source of their drugs if it’s not from the US.
 It can also show them an alphabetical list of all countries that the drug content could be from.